canrager/feature_zoo/README.md

 - [ ] Days of the week (Engels et al)
     - Data at `/data/texts/days.txt` # days in uppercase, lowercase, lowercase + s
+    - Filtering for 21k weekday occurences in huggingface fineweb takes about 3h